Manicures: What is a Manicure – The Basics LeSalon Edition

 A manicure is a beauty treatment of the hands.
 Your nails will be cut, filed, and shaped.
 You will then have your cuticles pushed back and tidied, and then enjoy a hand massage.
 The final step will be the painting of the nails with a colour of your choice.

 It can be tempting to skip the salon and try a DIY mani, but we’d say leave it to the pros.
 A perfect polish is a skill that takes years, and hundreds of painted nails to perfect – it’s all about attention to detail in getting the polish as close to the cuticle as possible.
 Plus, a smooth, evenly distributed, glossy finish is much harder to achieve than it looks.
-The manicure process shouldn’t differ much between getting it done at a salon, or at home by a mobile beauty service, like us.
+The manicure process shouldn’t differ much between getting it done at a salon, or at home by a mobile beauty therapist, like ours.
 The key difference is the comfort and convenience of having it done at home.

 Get a glimpse of a LeSalon at-home manicure in our video below: